Vertiport Terminal Scheduling and Throughput Analysis for Multiple Surface Directions: Vertiminal Operations

 \subsection{Comparison to the previous formulation}

-In our earlier work \cite{saxena2023integrated}, we formulated the optimisation problem (\textit{opt A}) with two binary variables: immediate predecessor $x$ and predecessor $y$.
-Our present optimisation formulation (\textit{opt B}) has eliminated the immediate predecessor variable $x$ because $y$ implicitly incorporates the information conveyed by $x$.
-This change eliminated the need for a dummy VTOL and also resulted in a reduction of 10 constraints \hidetxt{associated with defining $x$ and $y$} and thus, drastically reduces the time to reach the solution.
+\nonanon{In our earlier work~\cite{saxena2023integrated},we formulated the optimisation problem (\textit{Opt A}) using two binary variables: immediate predecessor $x$ and predecessor $y$.
+Our present optimisation formulation (\textit{Opt B}) has eliminated the immediate predecessor variable $x$ because $y$ implicitly incorporates the information conveyed by $x$.} \anon{In the work done by ~\cite{saxena2023integrated}, the optimisation problem (\textit{Opt A}) uses two binary variables: immediate predecessor $x$ and predecessor $y$.
+Our optimisation formulation (\textit{Opt B}) has eliminated the immediate predecessor variable $x$ because $y$ implicitly incorporates the information conveyed by $x$.} This change eliminated the need for a dummy VTOL and also \streva{resulted in a reduction of}\reva{reduced} 10 constraint equations \hidetxt{associated with defining $x$ and $y$}and, thus, drastically reducing the time to reach the solution.
+Given the input parameters, the program generates all the equations for the solver to solve.
+Formulation time is the time the program takes to generate the equations, and solver time is the time the solver takes to solve the equations.
+Table~\ref {tab: optAvsoptB} compares \textit{Opt A} and \textit{Opt B} in terms of the total number of constraints, formulation time and solver time when given identical input parameters.
+As observed, the number of constraints in \textit{Opt B} is reduced by more than 90\%, which in turn decrease both formulation and solver time.
+Additionally, it is noteworthy that the number of constraints with 4 directions is consistently lower than with 1 direction due to a reduction in the number of common nodes and edges among flights.